Approximation of functions with one-bit neural networks: Approximation error

-The Bernstein polynomials are nonnegative, they form a partition of unity for $[0,1]$, and form a basis for the vector space of $n$ degree algebraic polynomials.
-They can be used to prove the classical Weierstrass theorem, by showing that any continuous $f$ on $[0,1]$ can be uniformly approximated by $B_n(f)$, the Bernstein polynomial of $f$,
+The Bernstein polynomials are nonnegative, form a partition of unity for $[0,1]$, and form a basis for the vector space of $n$ degree algebraic polynomials.
+They can be used to give a constructive proof of the classical Weierstrass theorem, by showing that any continuous $f$ on $[0,1]$ can be uniformly approximated by the Bernstein polynomial of $f$,

+For reasons that will be apparent later, it will be convenient for us to extend the index $k$ beyond $n$ in the definition of $p_{n,k}$.
+If $k<0$ or $k > n$, then we define $p_{n,k}:= 0$.

 The Bernstein polynomials can also be viewed from a probabilistic perspective.
-Each $p_{n,k}(x)$ is the probability that $k$ successes occur in $n$ independent Bernoulli trials with success $x$.
+For any $x\in [0,1]$, the quantity $p_{n,k}(x)$ is the probability that $k$ successes occur in $n$ independent Bernoulli trials each with probability of success $x$.
 Since the expected value is $nx$, for each integer $s\geq 0$, the $s$-th central moment is